DatabaseTB-500 / TB4

 FINDINGS & EFFECTIVENESS

-Zhang et al. reported that Tβ4 treatment markedly inhibited the TGFβ1/NF-κB signaling pathway in TBI models, affecting both neuroprotection (limiting acute injury) and neurorestoration (promoting recovery).
-In the experimental autoencephalomyelitis mouse MS model, TB-500 treatment produced functional neurological improvement, the starting point for studying its use in MS patients.
+Zhang et al. reported that TB4 treatment inhibited the TGFbeta-1/NF-kB signaling pathway in TBI models, affecting both neuroprotection (limiting acute injury) and neurorestoration (promoting recovery).
+In the experimental autoencephalomyelitis mouse MS model, TB-500 treatment produced functional neurological improvement.
 Morris et al. (2010) demonstrated improved functional neurological outcomes in a rat embolic stroke model.

-The neuroprotective mechanisms operate through multiple potential pathways: modulation of CNS inflammatory responses, promotion of neuronal survival via Akt activation, and enhancement of axonal regeneration and synaptic plasticity through actin cytoskeletal regulation (actin dynamics are fundamental to axonal growth cones and dendritic spine remodeling).
-The mechanism is credible.
+The neuroprotective mechanisms operate through multiple potential pathways: modulation of CNS inflammatory responses, promotion of neuronal survival via Akt activation, and enhancement of axonal regeneration and synaptic plasticity through actin cytoskeletal regulation.
+Actin dynamics are fundamental to axonal growth cones and dendritic spine remodeling, providing mechanistic plausibility for CNS effects.

 EDITORIAL ASSESSMENT

 Mechanistically credible: actin dynamics are fundamental to synaptic plasticity and axonal growth.
-But the human evidence is entirely absent.
+The human evidence is entirely absent.
 All neuroprotection findings are preclinical.
 No human neurology trials exist for TB4 or TB-500 in any CNS indication.
-This remains a promising but very early-stage application area requiring substantial additional preclinical work followed by first-in-human CNS safety studies before therapeutic conclusions can be drawn.
+This remains a promising but very early-stage application area.

 Evidence Strength: Tier 4, Preclinical only (both TB4 and TB-500)